pyeventsourcing/esdbclient/README.md

 starting from the last recorded event.

 The optional `limit` argument is a Python `int` which restricts the number of events that will be returned.
-The default value of is `sys.maxint`.
+The default value of `limit` is `sys.maxint`.

 The optional `timeout` argument is a Python `float` which sets a deadline for the completion of the gRPC operation.